tlswg/tls13-spec/draft-ietf-tls-tls13.md

 This document describes TLS 1.3, which uses the version 0x0304.
 This version value is historical, deriving from the use of 0x0301 for TLS 1.0 and 0x0300 for SSL 3.0.
-In order to maximize backwards compatibility, the record layer version identifies as simply TLS 1.0.
+In order to maximize backwards compatibility, records containing the ClientHello MUST have version 0x0301 and records containing the ServerHello MUST have version 0x0303, reflecting TLS 1.0 and TLS 1.2 respectively.
+Endpoints which negotiate other versions of TLS
-Endpoints supporting multiple versions negotiate the version to use by following the procedure and requirements in {{backward-compatibility}}.
+SHOULD follow the procedure and requirements in {{backward-compatibility}}.

 When record protection has not yet been engaged, TLSPlaintext structures are written directly onto the wire.
 Once record protection